TuryRx/Banana-pi-m2-zero-GPIO/README ENG.md

     sudo armbian-config

-#### Also, here I will leave you some commands to be able to configure the pins from terminal.
+#### Also, here I will leave you some commands to be able to configure the pins from terminal, do not put parentheses when executing the command (Example: sudo gpio -g mode 29 in).

 | Usage | Command |
 | ------------- | ------------- |